comparing self-hosted

 Cachet: a status page catching up on monitoring

-Statping: close in shape, thin on upkeep
+Statping: close in shape, but barely maintained

 Statping is the nearest match here.
 It is a single Go binary that runs its own HTTP, TCP, UDP, ICMP and gRPC checks, draws response-time graphs, and shows incidents and maintenance on a themeable page.
-The catch is upkeep.
+The problem is upkeep.
 The original project stopped in 2020, and the community statping-ng fork carries it now at roughly one release a year, the most recent in mid-2025.
 It has no visitor subscriptions, no multi-region checks, and no Terraform provider.
-Uptimepage covers the same ground and adds config-as-code with Terraform, REST and MCP, team roles, subscriber pages and regional probes, hosted for free or self-hosted under AGPL.
+Uptimepage does the same and adds config-as-code with Terraform, REST and MCP, team roles, subscriber pages and regional probes, hosted for free or self-hosted under AGPL.

 One product, hosted or self-hosted

 The pattern is simple.
 Upptime and Statping monitor but leave out subscribers and multi-region; Cachet publishes but does not monitor.
 Uptimepage does both in one binary.
-Run docker compose up with Postgres and ClickHouse on your own boxes, or start free on the hosted tier with no card.
+Run docker compose up with Postgres and ClickHouse on your own servers, or start free on the hosted tier with no card.
 The REST API and Terraform provider work the same against both, so you can change your mind later.